INTERNATIONAL TRADE NEGOTIATIONS

 In addition, civil society and business sector professionals with an interest in negotiation theory, negotiation practice and international relations may apply to our open subscription edition.
 The course language is English.

 have gained enhanced knowledge of negotiation theory;

-have experienced the real live dynamics of trade negotiations, including key dilemmas and challenges; and
+are aware of the dynamics of international negotiations, including its key challenges;

-have practiced with tools and techniques to manage these dilemmas and challenges.
+have practiced with tools and techniques to manage these challenges; and

 What can participants expect from the training?